sidthekidder/distributed-algorithms/README.md

 In case the program shuts down before completing or loops infinitely, the message queues must be manually deleted before re-running.
 1. execute `ipcs`
 2. execute `ipcrm -q <queue_id>` for each queue_id returned in the above command

+## LCR (index.html)

+Open index.html to see LCR running.
+Edit line 230 in index.html to set any number of nodes.

 # License
 MIT